Position Description: Director of Horticulture & Garden Education at the Jay Estate

 also expressed in the landscape.
 Today, the property which once belonged to the Munsee

 Lenape and is considered an active and significant archaeological site has three owners: JHC,

 New York State Parks and Westchester County Parks, who work together collaboratively.

 With the direction of Nelson Byrd Woltz Landscape Architects (NBW), Phase I of a design to

-garden rooms will activate new inclusive and accessible public programs and experiences at JHC
+The resulting garden rooms activated new inclusive and accessible public programs and experiences at JHC

 and facilitate its growth as a vibrant educational campus.

-The Director of Horticulture (Hort Director) will be responsible for ongoing maintenance,
+The Director of Horticulture (Hort Director) is responsible for ongoing maintenance,

 establishment, and review of a diverse group of plants, including trees, shrubs, grasses, annuals,